 Where does one start to look when the need for a special-needs babysitter arises?
 Here are my recommended suggestions:

-Close family members are the ideal babysitters for your ASD child.
-Older siblings, your spouse or your partner, are the best caregivers.
-They know the child intimately and have most likely already lived with them.
-They have an in-depth understanding of the child’s behavior and can decipher the child's communication.
+Close family members are the ideal babysitters for your child with ASD.
+Older siblings, your spouse, or your partner, are the best caregivers.
+They know your child very well and have most likely already lived or spent quite a lot of time with them.
+They probably have an in-depth understanding of your child’s behavior and can usually more readily decipher their communication style.

-It is crucial for a caregiver to understand what the child means in their rather unconventional ways of communication.
+It is crucial for a caregiver to understand what the child means even if they have rather unconventional methods of communicating.

 2. Close Relatives